 Designed to deepen our understanding of homelessness in the U.S. and hunger world wide.
 Through classroom study and field experience, the course explores the social, economic, and political cause of these problems.
-Prerequisite: SOAN 100, 102, permission.
+Prerequisite: SOAN 100 or 102, or permission.
+Recommended: Junior or Senior standing and at least one SOAN course 200 level or above or permission.
 Offered as needed.
 NU and EV only.

 325 Class and Inequality.
-Fall (4) or Spring (4).
+Fall (4), Spring (4).